wayneshn/power-formulas-site/privacy.md

 - Understand and analyze how you use our Service.
 - Develop new products, services, features, and functionality.
 - Send you emails about billing and subscription status.
+- Send you emails about our product updates, latest deals and tips.
+You can unsubscribe from all non-billing related communications from us at any time.
 - Find and prevent fraud.

 ## Log Files